 On Friday 22 January 2021 the Treaty on the Prohibition of Nuclear Weapons entered into legal force and made nuclear weapons illegal under international law.
 The Treaty is the result of decades of campaigning and years and diplomatic negotiations, an international effort by politicians and civil society which demonstrates the strength of opposition to nuclear weapons globally.

-The Treaty has been decades in the making, with campaigners calling for nuclear weapons to be banned due to the indiscriminate nature and the catastrophic humanitarian consequences of their use.
+There have been calls for nuclear weapons to be banned ever since their first use against Japan in 1945.
+The indiscriminate nature and the catastrophic humanitarian consequences of their use is well documented and the International Committee of the Red Cross has said there is no way any medical system in the world could cope in the event of a nuclear blast.
 Christian CND is proud to have been involved in these calls both in the UK and through our partnership with the International Campaign for the Abolition of Nuclear Weapons.
 ICAN was a driving force behind the Treaty, receiving the Nobel Peace prize for its work in 2017.

 Christians around the world have been working to bring the Treaty into force since it was agreed by the United Nations.
 The Holy See was one of the first states to join and the Pacific Council of Churches urged states to join, many did so.
 Countless individual Christians across the world have been working and praying for the Treaty for decades.